balvarezbuylla/node-gearman-status/README.md

 Node.js module to monitor Gearman server status

 USE:
-  Require ('../lib/GearmanStatus');
+  Require ('../lib/GearmanStatus'); /n
-  Cefine variables of builder
+  Define variables of builder
   Create the object
   Init the events with initHistory()
   When you want the data stored at the history, call writeHistory